-Current Eligible Claimants Purpose

-Camarillo Fillmore Moorpark Santa Paula Thousand Oaks VCTC may apportion up to the remaining apportionment to other allocations after Article 4 needs have been fulfilled.
-TDA eligibility requirements must be maintained (including, but not limited to, farebox and unmet needs requirements) and are the responsibility of the claimant.
-VCTC does not provide guidelines on specific projects that might be eligible; however, some general examples include:

-Article 8(a): Street and roads projects which are provided for use by pedestrians and bicycles that are "necessary and convenient to the development, construction, and maintenance of the city's or county's streets or highway network, including planning, acquisition of real property and construction of facilities and buildings" (PUC § 99402)

-PUC Section as long as all unmet needs that are reasonable to meet have been met (PUC § 99401).

-99400(a) 99400(b) GuttersOverlay and slurry

-99400(c) 99400(d) Repairs and maintenance
+Current Eligible Claimants Purpose Camarillo Fillmore Moorpark Santa Paula Thousand Oaks (with SB 848 exemption) VCTC may apportion up to the remaining apportionment to other allocations after Article 4 needs have been fulfilled TDA eligibility requirements must be maintained (including but not limited to, farebox and unmet needs requirements and are the responsibility of the claimant.
+VCTC does no provide guidelines on specific projects that might be eligible; however, some general examples include: PUC Section Article 8(a): Street and roads projects which are provided for use by pedestrians and bicycles that are "necessary and convenient to the development, construction, and maintenance of the city's or county's streets or highway network, including planning, acquisition of real property and construction of facilities and buildings" (PUC § 99402) as long as all unmet needs that are reasonable to meet have been met (PUC § 99401).
+99400(a) 99400(b) 99400(c) 99400(d) 99400(e) 99400.5 have been met (PUC § 99401).
+Gutters Overlay and slurry Repairs and maintenance Restriping Sidewalks 99402 99407 Article 8(b): Passenger rail service operations and capital improvements Article 8(c): Payments for contracted public transportation or transportation services for those groups needing special transportation assistance.
+Article 8(d): Administrative and planning costs related to transportation services under Article 8(c) Article 8(e): Capital expenditures to acquire vehicles and related equipment, bus shelters, bus benches, and communication equipment for transportation.

-99400(d) 99400(e) RestripingSidewalks

-99400.5 99402 Article 8(b):

-99402 99407 Passenger rail service operations and capital improvements

-Article 8(c):

-Payments for contracted public transportation or transportation services for those groups needing special transportation assistance.

-Article 8(d):

-Administrative and planning costs related to transportation services under Article 8(c)

-Article 8(e):

-Capital expenditures to acquire vehicles and related equipment, bus shelters, bus benches, and communication equipment for transportation.